-Criterion Typical content A - There will be complex sentences explaining the client needs Analysing relating to cost, quantity required, intended market, , and young timescales and product functions.
-There will be similar evidence linked to the key features of 5 the product being designed.
+Criterion Typical content A - Analysing There will be complex sentences explaining the client needs relating to cost, quantity required, intended market, timescales and product functions.
+There will be similar evidence linked to the key features of the product being designed.
 Information about quality standards will be specific.
-B - Spec, Learners will typically provide several sentences that explain product / each of the following: intended markets, and size, product materials performance and maintenance.
+B - Spec, Learners will typically provide several sentences that explain each of product / the following intended markets, and size, product performance and materials maintenance.
 An explanation sentence will typically have the format of "this is required because of this".
-For example: "The battery must be easy to change because users will become annoyed if it is difficult.
-Also if it was difficult to change, the user may damage the clock".
-Several sentences will be written that describe a material's availability and its characteristics/properties.
+For example, "The battery must be easy to change because users will become annoyed if it difficult.
+Also if it was difficult to change user may damage the clock".
+Several sentences will be written that describe a materials availability and its characteristics / properties.
 These sentences will be based on actual availability in the centre, and not some generalisation such as "easy to get hold off".
 There will be sentences that describe some aspect of safety.
-C - Spec Learners will typically provide sentences that explain the production / quantity being made, physical features such as size/weight, quality costs, and time to manufacture.
-This may essentially be new information from criterion B. Statements about relevant quality standards will be specific.
+C - Spec Learners will typically provide sentences that explain the quantity being production / made, physical features such as size / weight, costs and time to quality manufacture This may essentially be new information from criterion B. Statements about relevant quality standards will be specific.
 For example, the rear lights of bicycles must comply with BS 6102-3.
-This would require that "If capable of emitting only a flashing light, it must emit at least 4 candela" D - Ideas There will be several sketches, that show some aspects of detail.
+This would require that "If capable of emitting only a flashing light, it must emit at least 4 candelas" D - Ideas There will be several sketches, that show some aspects of detail.
 These designs will show a degree of "flair" or imagination.
-There will be evidence of different processes that may be used to realise the product; these will contain some accurate/relevant details.
-E - Testing There will be photographic evidence of the production of a model.
-This will be annotated to explain the what is being determined by the test.
-Testing of different aspects of performance will be undertaken, and recorded Using the results from testing and other relevant information, learners will compare their selected design solution to the design brief and justify the reasons for E Drototyma choosing the preferred design and rejecting the alternatives.
-F - Prototype The learner will produce a prototype that reflects the results from testing.
+There will be evidence of different processes that may be used to realise the product, E - Testing these will contain some accurate / relevant details.
+There will be photographic evidence of the production of a model.
+This L - Testing will be annotated to explain the what is being determined by the test.
+Testing of different aspects of performance will be undertaken, and recorded Using the results from testing, and other relevant information learners will compare their selected design solution to the design brief and justify the reasons for choosing the preferred design, and rejecting the alternatives.
+F- The learner will produce a prototype that reflects the results from Prototype testing.
 This will involve the use of a range of processes, tools and equipment.
 There will be detailed witness statements made that indicate high levels of skill, safety and independence.
 The learner will provide detailed evidence to support safety.
-Photographic evidence will clearly show a well-made, accurate prototype.

-G - There will be evidence of consideration of a range of Presentation presentation techniques and the relative merits of each one.
-There will be evidence that a presentation took place - typically this may be the inclusion of a PowerPoint presentation.
+Photographic evidence will clearly show a well-made accurate prototype.
+G - There will be evidence of consideration of a range of presentation Presentation techniques and the relative merits of each one.
+There will be evidence that a presentation took place, typically this may be the inclusion of a PowerPoint presentation.
 This PowerPoint will be detailed, showing all the key aspects of the project.
 There will be witness statements that support the effectiveness of the presentation.
-H - Review There will be a portfolio that serves as a presentation document that contains materials of a "good" quality.
+H - Review There will be a portfolio that serves as a presentation document that contains materials are a "good" quality.
 The final design solution will be reviewed against the brief.
 There will be several modifications described, probably by use of drawings, and these will be explicit.
 It will be clear how these modifications would improve the performance of the product.